standard-for-public-code/standard-for-public-code/criteria/make-contributing-easy.md

 ## Requirements

 * The [codebase](../glossary.md#codebase) MUST have a public issue tracker that accepts suggestions from anyone.
-* The codebase MUST include instructions for how to privately report security issues for responsible disclosure.
 * The documentation MUST link to both the public issue tracker and submitted codebase changes, for example in a `README` file.
 * The codebase MUST have communication channels for users and developers, for example email lists.
+* There MUST be a way to report security issues for responsible disclosure over a closed channel.
-* The documentation SHOULD include instructions for how to report potentially security sensitive issues on a closed channel.
+* The documentation MUST include instructions for how to report potentially security sensitive issues.

 ## Why this is important